 If the power goes out, you aren’t going to be able to heat unless you have a wood stove.
 BUT if your stove relies on a blower to move that warm air around?
 It’s not going to keep your house warm.
 My suggestion is a propane heater like this one.
 We also have one like this, it works pretty well but not great in large spaces.

 Some words of warning.
 You need to have a working carbon monoxide/ smoke detector and good air flow.
 You don’t want to be one of those people that catch their house on fire because these things can be dangerous if not used correctly.
+Or worse, die from carbon monoxide poisoning because you didn’t let vent properly.

 Whether your power goes out in summer or winter, having fans actually helps a lot.
 Yes, I know it’s weird.
 But in the winter, if you are using a fireplace, wood stove, etc, you need to get the air from the heat source to the rest of the house.
 We don’t want to move it quickly, just enough to get air moving.